caitlinch/treelikeness/README.md

 # A new test statistic for treelikeness
 ##### March 6th 2020

-This repository contains code to simulate a series of sequence alignments and estimate a series of treelikeness and introgression metrics, including a new test for treelikeness (tree proportion).
+This repository contains code to simulate a series of sequence alignments and estimate a series of treelikeness and introgression metrics, including a new test for treelikeness called tree proportion.

 ***
 ### Instructions to reproduce the simulations and analyses